 6.7 String Termination [CJM]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as strings in Ada are not delimited by a termination character.
+With the exception of unsafe programming (see 4 Language concepts), the vulnerability as described in ISO/IEC 24772-1 clause 6.7 is not applicable to Ada. as strings in Ada are not delimited by a termination character.
 Ada programs that interface to languages that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.

 6.8 Buffer Boundary Violation (Buffer Overflow) [HCB]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada (see 6.9 Unchecked Array Indexing [XYZ] and 6.10 Unchecked Array Copying [XYW]).
+With the exception of unsafe programming (see 4 Language concepts), the vulnerability as described in ISO/IEC 24772-1 clause 6.8 is not applicable to Ada. (see 6.9 Unchecked Array Indexing [XYZ] and 6.10 Unchecked Array Copying [XYW]).

 6.9 Unchecked Array Indexing [XYZ]